Bakerville/AzureDataFactory_ETL/README.md

 # ETL WITH DATA FACTORY

 This is my personal project for learning data warehouse architecture and Azure Cloud Platform.
 Incidentally, I had this data from a colleague.
-Then, I thought that I could use these data to take a hand-on project to get more knowledge on how to operate a data system
+Then, I thought that I could use these data to take a hand-on project to get more knowledge on how to operate a data system.

 **1. REQUIREMENTS**